 When your nasal passages are dry, mild nasal crusting may occur, and bacterial infections can develop under these crusts.

-Saline sprays clean the nasal passages of crusts and mucus and also help the natural cleaning system of your nasal passages flushing away pollen in the process.
+Saline sprays clean the nasal passages of crusts and mucus and also help the natural cleaning system of your nasal passages by flushing away pollen.
 (1)

-Saline nasal sprays may sting slightly.
 Sometimes the preservative in the saline spray may cause irritation.

-3. Boost Your Immune System
+Strengthen Your Immune System